limeleaf-collective/website/content/services/at-proto-development.md

 - **Custom Feed Development**: Created and deployed custom algorithms for content discovery
 - **Cross-Platform Compatibility**: Designed applications that work seamlessly across mobile, web, and desktop platforms
 - **Interoperability**: Built systems that integrate with other ATProto applications and services

+Here's how Limeleaf can provide strategic guidance for your ATProto initiatives:

+- Advise on ATProto architecture decisions and technical strategy
+- Provide technical leadership on complex federation and interoperability challenges
+- Guide architectural decisions for PDS, App View, and Feed Generator design
+- Offer strategic consulting on ATProto ecosystem positioning and compliance
+- Mentor your development team through protocol-specific challenges and best practices

 ## Typical Consulting Activities